bschnei/bens-haus/content/router.md

 These configuration files are typically meant to be created under `/etc/systemd/network`.
 After creating them, enable and start `systemd-networkd`.
 It can be very useful to look at the logs that are then produced to see if there are any obvious errors.

 Try to find your device on the LAN (nmap is useful for that), and ping it.
-If pings are failing, you have to troubleshoot networking (see the great guide on the Arch Linux wiki).
+If pings are failing, you have to troubleshoot networking (see the great guide on the [Arch Linux wiki](https://wiki.archlinux.org/title/Network_configuration).

 If you haven't already, install and configure SSH.
-While there are some applications (like pi-hole) that come with an optional GUI, all system management and maitnenance will happen over SSH.
+While there are some applications (like pi-hole) that come with an optional GUI, all system management and maintenance will happen over SSH.
 Now is an excellent time to make sure it is working well (e.g. create and use SSH keys).

 ### Configure a firewall
 I use nftables so I have a sample configuration file that is meant to be used only when the device is ready to be used as a router.
 If you enable this configuration while SSH'd into the device while it's just a device on your LAN, your connection will get dropped and you'll have to go back to the serial console to fix it.